-12.5 OBJECTIVE 3.
-I REVENTION OF TEOW MODIFICATION.
 Impact Management Objective: No Impairment of Surface Water Quality Deteriorated aquatic habitat.
 Potential impact(s) to avoid Increased erosion.
 Loss of ecosystem functioning.
-Impact Management Outcome No impairment of surface water quality as a result of the develo pment.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Mitigation measure Responsible party Time period The stormwater management infrastructure must be designed to ensure the runoff from the Developer Operational phase development is not highly con- centrated before entering the buffer area.
-The volume and velocity of water must be reduced throu ugh discharging the surface flow at multiple locations surrounding the development, preventing erosic development, preventing erosion.
-Any evidence of erosion from the state of the state Any evidence of erosion from this stormwater system must be rehabilitated and the volume/velocity of the water reduced through further structures and/or energy dissipaters.
-These structures must be incorporated within the layout incorporated within the layout area.
-1
+Impact Management Outcome No impairment of surface water quality as a result of the development.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Mitigation measure Responsible party Time period • The stormwater management infrastructure must be designed to ensure the runoff from the Developer Operational phase development is not highly con- centrated before entering the buffer area.
+The volume and velocity of water must be reduced throu ugh discharging the surface flow at multiple locations surrounding the development, preventing erosic on.

-[•] Environmental Impact Assessments • Basic Assessments • Environmental Management Planning • Environmental Control & Monitoring • Water Use License Applications • Aquatic Assessments
+• Environmental Impact Assessments • Basic Assessments • Environmental Management Planning • Environmental Control & Monitoring • Water Use License Applications • Aquatic Assessments

+- Any evidence of erosion from this stormwater system must be rehabilitated and the volume/velocity of the water reduced through further structures and/or energy dissipaters.
+These structures must be incorporated within the layout area.
 Vegetate the downslope side of the site, and potentially brushpacking of Prosopsis on the slope between the river and fence, will assist with this.
 Utilize indigenous vegetation, particularly types of shrub, along the Eastern fence line of the site, to create a barrier that will allow runoff velocities to be reduced.
-This couples as an aesthetically appealing barrier for landscaping purposes.
-Stormwater will be collected and dispersed by means of a proposed stormwater berm towards the East of the site, channelling run-off to an existing low-lying disturbed area which the Engineers propose to be formalized into a stormwater detention area.
-Performance Indicator area which the Engineers propose to be formalized into a stormwater detention area.
-Ensure stormwater berms are maintained along the outer edge of the proposed site.
+This couples as an aesthetically appealing barrier for landscaping purposes. - Stormwater will be collected and dispersed by means of a proposed stormwater berm towards the East of the site, channeling run-off to an existing low-lying disturbed area which the Engineers propose to be formalized into a stormwater detention area.